reab5555/Entity-Reputation-Profiler/README.md

 * Quality and Reliability: Tweets can sometimes be misleading, incorrect, or based on incomplete information.
 * Potential for Bias and Manipulation: Tweets can be subject to bias or manipulation, such as paid endorsements, targeted campaigns against a product, or tweets written by bots.
 This can distort the real picture of a product's strengths and weaknesses.
 * Groupthink: Twitter can sometimes foster echo chambers, where only similar opinions are shared and amplified, leading to a biased view of a product’s reception.

-## The Scripts
-There are two separate scripts: twitter_x_ext.py for extracting the tweets by keyword within a date period, as well as utilizing GPT for finding criticisms and praisings from the tweets, and twitter_x_cluster.py for reducing the criticisms and praisings into a meaningful list of insights by clustering and profiling major problems, issues, advantages, and other useful information for further improvements.
-The reason for splitting the scripts is because we want one to be independent of the other.
-For example, it takes a long time to export a large amount of tweets, and we don't want that if there is a certain problem or error, the proccess will be interrupted.
-Therefore, using the second script only when we have a Dataframe file ready with all the data of the tweets only then we will want to run the second script to cluster the complete set of data.

 <p align="center">
   <img src="assets/workflow.png" alt="Alt text for image1" width="600"/>
 </p>
 <p align="center">
   <img src="assets/workflow2.png" alt="Alt text for image1" width="600"/>
 </p>

-### Dimensions or Features
-The following is a complete list of dimensions or features of the extracted data, fit into the output dataframe:
-keyword, tweet_id, screen_name, name, text, bookmarks, favorites, created_at, year, month, day, day_of_week, time, date, lang, views, quotes, replies, retweets, followers_count, friends_count, favourites_count, verified, criticism, praising, negative, positive, neutral, anticipation, happiness, sadness, anger, fear, disgust, surprise, contempt, guilt, shame, curiosity, pride, sympathy.

-* We chose the categories for classification after calculating correlations between the different emotions to check that there are no emotions with a correlation that is too high, so as not to get results for too similar dimensions.
-Emotions with too similar correlations of 0.85 or higher were removed from the list.
-Furthermore, the list of emotions is arbitrary, and any other suitable emotion can be added to the list, provided of course that it does not have a high correlation with another emotion already on the list.

-* We tested correlations between the feelings or sentiments and dimensions such as the amount of views, the amount of likes, the amount of followers, the amount of shares, etc., but we received correlations that are not strong enough.
-For example, the highest correlation we received: negative sentiment has a significant correlation of r=0.100*** to the amount of reactions for tweets.

 ## Requirements:
 * Make sure that all the latest required packages are installed from requirements.txt.
 * In twitter_x_ext.py: start and end dates (start_date_str, end_date_str), the search word (search_word), the word to exclude (not_containing_str), the minimum favorites for a tweet (min_faves), and the number of pages (num_pages) to be fetched must be set manually.